Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

 In this paper, a comprehensive EOF model is developed in compliant microchannels involving the electrohydrodynamic theory with wall deformation.
-The mathematical formulation integrates the geometry-dependent electrokinetic slip, lubrication pressure in variable gaps, elastic wall mechanics, and intermolecular interactions to capture the nonlinear feedback that arises under nanometric confinement.
-The nonlinear flow governing equation incorporates various critical flow governing parameters to incorporate the wall compliance factors.
-Asymptotic analysis with fully coupled numerical simulations is performed to analyze the coupled electrohydrodynamics and geometry to elucidate topological structural design, nonlinear theoretical modelling, and asymptotic analysis with fully coupled numerical simulations.
-We resolve the coupled electrohydrodynamic and structural fields to elucidate how elasticity, topological structural design, and molecular forces interact combinely to regulate the flow transport, and predict the distinct flow regimes that emerge.
-This framework is further extended beyond rigid wall electrokinetics and pressure driven elastohydrodynamics to predict the insight mechanism for sudden compression and reorganisation of flow structures in soft, deformable microsystems.
-The findings can be helpful to establish fundamental design principles reliable to micro and nanofluidic devices and can also provide the idea for the induction of wall compliance as a functional control parameter in applications ranging from biosensing and analytical separations to drug delivery and soft iontronic systems, providing a foundation for experimental validation and extension to viscoelastic or charge-regulated systems based on the requirements.
+The mathematical formulation integrates the geometry-dependent electrokinetic slip, lubrication pressure in variable gaps, elastic wall mechanics, and intermolecular interactions to capture the nonlinear feedback that arises under small gaps while remaining in the thin nonoverlapping double layer regime.
+The incorporation of short-range intermolecular interactions through a Derjaguin-Landau-Verwey-Overbeek (DLVO) model is a key feature of this study; however, the primary novelty lies in the comprehensive, bidirectional coupling of these previously isolated physical domains.
+Specifically, this article introduces an augmented pressure formulation that couples hydrodynamic pressure, DLVO disjoining pressure, and Kirchhoff--Love plate deformation under an electroosmotic driving force.
+This is combined with a newly derived global voltage constraint that demonstrates how wall compliance and surface conduction dynamically alter electric field focusing through a harmonic mean conductance factor.
+Through this unified framework, we mathematically classify three distinct emergent transport regimes: a stiff-wall regime, a compliance-limited regime, and a small-gap saturation regime.Furthermore, the analysis provides novel, compact asymptotic scaling relations that explicitly predict maximum deflection and throughput variation in the strongly constricted, narrow-gap limit.
+These findings can be helpful to establish fundamental design principles for micro and nanofluidic devices and can also support the use of wall compliance as a functional control parameter in applications ranging from biosensing and analytical separations to drug delivery and soft iontronic systems.
+The framework also provides a foundation for experimental validation and extension to viscoelastic or charge-regulated systems.